 In 2001, different agile representatives sat together to device a new framework.
-This is how agile manifesto formed.
-It was group of 17 people who met in this historical event which is held at “Salt Lake Valley, Snowbird, Utah”
+This is how agile manifesto came into being.
+It was a group of 17 people who met at this historical event which was held at “Salt Lake Valley, Snowbird, Utah” in 2001.

-Now this is probably the most important slide of the course.
-Agile Manifesto.
-Each and every word/phrase is so important to get basics and foundation elements of agile framework.
+Now this is probably the most important slide of the course, Agile Manifesto.
+Each and every word/phrase is so important to get the basics and foundation elements of agile framework.

 Agile Manifesto starts with a very interesting line.
 “We are uncovering better ways of developing software by doing it and helping others do it”.
 Agile never says other frameworks are redundant or not required or after this only agile is going to be there.
-It just says, we are uncovering better ways, which means earlier ways are good but we are coming up with something different and new which we feel is better.
+It just says, we are uncovering better ways, which means earlier ways are good but we are coming up with something different and new which is the next step to evolving.

 Change is the integral part of the project.
-With the market dynamics, quicker turnarounds, customers can change their mind anytime and to improve their ROI/Business value.
-Agile welcomes these changes at any point of the time as far as customer is in agreement of it and same is giving value to customer.
-Agile doesn’t stick to the plan rather believes in progressive elaboration using top-down approach.
-Plans should be adapting plans which welcomes change and accommodate it naturally.
+With the market dynamics, quicker turn around, customers can change their mind anytime to improve their ROI/Business value.
+Agile welcomes these changes at any point of time as far as customer is in agreement of it and it is giving value to the customer.
+Agile doesn’t stick to the plan rather believes in progressive elaboration using a top-down approach.
+Plans should be adapting in nature which welcome the change and accommodate it naturally.

-This is a very important term, Manifesto emphasis that we do agree that there is value in the items on the right but we as agile, value the items on the right more.
-We as agile believes that we can deliver projects better by valuing and incorporating items on the left more in software development.
+This is a very important term, Manifesto emphasis that we do agree that there is value in the items on the right but we as agile, value the items on the left more.
+We as agile believe that we can deliver projects better by valuing and incorporating items on the left more in software development.